Skip to content

 When no one takes ownership, SharePoint degrades steadily as content grows without direction.

-Mistake #4: Assuming Search Will Fix Itself
+Mistake #4: Assuming Search Will Improve Without Structure

 Search doesn’t improve just because content moves into SharePoint.